ozbillwang/azure-arm-template-best-practices/README.md

 ### Azure templates (PREVIEW)

-[ARM templates] is new Azure managed service, still in PREVIEW status currently.
+[ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) is new Azure managed service, still in PREVIEW status currently.
 At first read from its name, I think it would be matched to AWS Cloudformation template, but it is not.

-it is more close to AWS Service Catalogs
+it is closer to AWS Service Catalogs

 + It is ARM template
-+ It supports to deploy template to different subscriptions
++ It supports to deploy ARM template to different subscriptions

 But it has